laranzu/MCastBots/protocol.md

 Bot has discovered a new genetic sequence or something.
 Just an alert, actual data stored by bot in a file.

+`EXIT * text...`
+Bot is leaving the channel.
+Don't count on this always being sent.

 `PING dest`
 Request bot send an immediate BEAT message.
 Accepts wildcard.